 Why is it important to know the age range?

 While in the Comprehensive Inpatient Rehabilitation Unit (CIRU), patients have the opportunity to interact and attend group therapy with others their own age.
 This allows the patients to talk about common fears or issues about their injury or illness and support each other during their stay.
 This interaction among peers is important for developing self-confidence in children, teens and young adults.

 How does Children’s make sure we are giving high-quality care?

-- Children’s provides peer, family and sibling support groups.
+- Children’s provides peer, family and sibling support.
 This helps the whole family cope with rehabilitation.

 - Our board-certified pediatric physiatrists (rehabilitation and physical medicine doctors) create different treatments based on a child’s age, ensuring his developmental needs are met.

 - Child-life specialists ease stress and educate patients and their families about what to expect during and after treatment.

 - Our hospital teachers work with the family to guide them through the process of returning to school—from elementary school to college.
 They also work with the patient’s school to provide education about the patient’s condition and needs.

 - Age and developmentally appropriate activities and recreational outings help patients relearn and practice everyday things, like using public transportation and buying groceries.